kommander/aden/docs/introduction.md

 Hi, I am Aden, an Apache Web-Helicopter.
 I can automate a lot of things for you, but lets start at the beginning.

+I assume you know what HTML, CSS and Javascript is and that you have used it before.

 Remember, back in the 90s when my big brother was serving the web?
 Those were amazing times.
 Lets start with what he could do.

 Open a Terminal.
-Create a test folder like `mkdir woa`.
+Create a test folder `mkdir woa` and navigate to it `cd woa`.
-Navigate to that folder like `cd woa`.
 There, `touch .server`.
 Now I can help you out developing with `aden -d`.

 As you might have noticed, I am now running on port `5000`,